mbhillrn/Bitcoin-Node-GeoIP-Dataset/README.md

 ## Updates

-This database is updated periodically with new peer IPs discovered by the community.
+This database may or may not be updated periodically.

 ## Data Source

 - Geolocation: ip-api.com (free tier, non-commercial)
-- IPs: Collected from Bitcoin Core `getpeerinfo`
+- IPs: Collected from Bitcoin Core `getpeerinfo` from multiple sources.

 ## License